Erhan1706/network-counter-extension/README.md

 - Open your browser and navigate to your extension tab.
 - Enable Developer mode by toggling the switch at the top-right corner.
-- Click on Load unpacked and select the dist folder from the cloned repository.
+- Click on 'Load unpacked' and select the dist folder from the cloned repository.

+## Implementation

+- **Content Script**: Injects HTML into the DOM based on user preferences (expanded or minimal view) from the popup.
+After injection, it sends a message to the service worker to signal that the UI is ready.
+The script updates the UI with request counts received from the service worker.

+- **Service Worker**: Uses the `chrome.webRequest` API to count network requests.
+It tracks different resource types (images, scripts, fonts, etc.) and updates the content script with the count when new requests are received.
+The service worker ensures that the request counting persists by maintaining a persistent connection to avoid going to sleep.
+The counter resets via a keyboard shortcut or user action in the popup.

 ## Future improvements

-- Track the time taken for each type of request and provide an average or total time spent on different resource types (e.g., css, script).
+- Track the time taken for each type of request and provide an average or total time spent on different resource types (e.g. css, scripts).
 - Allow the user to choose whether they want to reset the counter each time the active tab is switched.
 - Add filtering functionalityshow only specific types of requests (e.g., only images, or only scripts).